 Two Disciplines, One Workflow

-There is a persistent confusion in engineering teams new to additive manufacturing: generative design and topology optimisation are treated as synonyms.
-They are not — and the distinction matters when you are trying to produce a printable, inspectable, cost-effective part.
+There is recurring confusion in engineering teams that are new to additive manufacturing: generative design and topology optimization are often treated as synonyms.
+They are not, and the distinction matters when you are trying to produce a printable, inspectable, cost-effective part.

-Topology optimisation is a mathematical process.
+Topology optimization is a mathematical process.
 Given a design space, load cases, constraints, and a target volume fraction, it calculates where material is structurally efficient and where it is not.
-The output is a density field — a cloud of material presence probabilities that tells you what to keep and what to remove.
+The output is typically a density field — a map of material presence that tells you what to keep and what to remove.

 Generative design is an engineering workflow.
-It uses topology optimisation as its core engine but wraps it in manufacturing constraints, material selection logic, and automated geometry interpretation.
-The output is a manufacturable geometry — or several of them, for different manufacturing routes.
+It uses topology optimization as a core engine, but wraps it in manufacturing constraints, material selection logic, and geometry interpretation.
+The output is a manufacturable geometry — or several viable geometries for different manufacturing routes.

-Surface modelling is what makes the topology result usable.
-Raw topology output is blocky, faceted, and numerically unstable at interfaces.
-Surface modelling — using T-splines, subdivision surfaces, or implicit field techniques — converts the organic topology result into smooth, printable, inspectable geometry.
+Surface modeling is what makes the topology result usable.
+Raw topology output is blocky, faceted, and difficult to inspect at interfaces.
+Surface modeling — using T-splines, subdivision surfaces, or implicit field techniques — converts the organic topology result into smooth, printable, inspectable geometry.

-A well-structured topology optimisation workflow has five phases:
+A well-structured topology optimization workflow has five phases:

 Phase 1: Design Space Definition

 The design space is the maximum envelope the part can occupy.
-This includes:
+This usually includes:

 - The bounding volume of the original part